laurenlolak/Product-Management-Work/README.md

 <b>Community Outreach and Marketing</b>

 I reached out to a variety of bloggers, media outlets, community postings and made networking connections for Tastefully Yours By Jeff.
-The Thanksgiving Meal Package was featured in a media blog posting by Foodgressing and mentioned beside heavy hitters like the Fairmont Pacific Rim, Pan Pacific Vancouver, The Sandbar, The Flying Pig etc.
+The Thanksgiving Meal Package was featured in a media blog posting by Foodgressing and mentioned beside heavy hitters such as Fairmont Pacific Rim, Pan Pacific Vancouver, The Sandbar, and The Flying Pig.

 <UL><LI><a href="https://foodgressing.com/thanksgiving-vancouver-2020/">Foodgressing Thanksgiving Vancouver 2020 Article</a>
 </UL>